Zabanaa/jabbbar/README.md

 ## Contribution and Improvements

-If you spot code smells and wish to make improvements, please feel free to do so by way of pull requests, explaining how the solution you're proposing is better (purely for learning purposes)
+If you spot code smells and wish to make improvements, please feel free to do so by way of pull requests, explaining how the solution you're proposing is better (I don't have a massive ego, I'm just trying to improve :smile:)

 ## License